-Taking control of your life has a positive impact on your mood, and making the decision to live a greener lifestyle is a great example of taking control.
+Taking control of your life has a positive impact on your mood, and deciding to live a greener lifestyle is an excellent example of taking control.
 While much of this revolves around your life at home, many other aspects of greener living also improve mood.
-Getting closer to nature, using sustainable public transport, recycling, living off-grid; these are all activities that can make you feel better about yourself and the important people in your life
+Getting closer to nature, using sustainable public transport, recycling, living off-grid; are all activities that can make you feel better about yourself and the important people in your life.

 Add meaning to your life

 A meaningful life is one of the keys to a happy life.
 According to psychology professor, Michael Schmitt from the Simon Fraser University and his colleagues, eco-friendly behaviors that involve interacting with other people increase people’s satisfaction level about their lives.
 There are several ways in which we can do this.
 Some examples are:

 - Conserving energy

 - Buying locally grown produce